paissad/soapui-multi-runner/README.md

 Run the following command to execute all projects located into a specified directory

-    java -jar soapui-multi-runner-x.y.z.jar
+    java -jar soapui-multi-runner-x.y.z.jar \
-        --trp /path/to/soapui/testrunner.sh
+        --trp /path/to/soapui/testrunner.sh \
-        --in /path/to/projects
+        --in /path/to/projects \
         --out /path/to/results

 The directory `settings/` and all its contents are optional.
 If the file `settings/system.properties` exits, it will be used/shared by all executed projects.
 If the file `settings/global.properties` exits, it will be used/shared by all executed projects.

-Every single project can declare its own project properties by creating a file `foobar.project.properties` where `foobar`is the name of the SoapUI project.
+Every single project can declare its own project properties by creating a file `foobar.project.properties` where `foobar` is the name of the SoapUI project.

 Every single project can declare its system and/or global properties by creating a file `foobar.system.properties` or `foobar.global.properties` where `foobar` is the name of the SoapUI project.

-#Bug reports
+# Bug reports

 It is possible to file bugs or enhancement requests here in the [GitHub Issues Page](https://github.com/paissad/soapui-multi-testrunner/issues "Github Issues").

-#License
+# License

 `Soapui Multi Testrunner` is licensed under the [LGPL v3 license](https://raw.githubusercontent.com/paissad/soapui-multi-testrunner/master/LICENSE "License").

 `SoapUI` is licensed under the [EUPL, Version 1.1 license](https://raw.githubusercontent.com/SmartBear/soapui/next/LICENSE.md "SoapUI License").
+It is not bundled into SoapUI Multi Testrunner.